emilianodelia/Emiliano-s-Spotify-Analysis/README.md

-# Emiliano-s-Spotify-Analysis
+# Spotify-Data-Analysis

-Analyzed the files of my streaming history in Spotify using Python 3 to find out my favorite songs and artists  :-)
+* Analyzed my streaming history in Spotify using Python 3 in a Jupyter Notebook
+* Used dictionaries and basic pandas functions to discover my most streamed artists and songs